aramisgithub/questpresentation/script/document.md

 ## The Dream Person

-- The dream person in Odyssey is Penelope

-    - She conforms to the archetype as she is married to Odysseus

-- The dream person in Mulan is the Captain

-    - He conforms to the archetype as Mulan and the Captain like each other
+Almost all works of fiction of any kind are partial to some romance, but what better time to be romantic than during an epic quest to find the lost elixir!
+The dream person in Odyssey is Penelope, who conforms to the archetype of the dream person by being married to Odysseus.
+The dream person in Mulan is much less cemented than the marriage that can be found in the Odyssey, as the dream person in Mulan does not reveal their true nature until the very end of the movie.
+The Captain conforms to the archetype by liking Mulan, and Mulan liking him back.

 ## Similarities

-- In comparison, Odysseus is married to Penelope whereas Mulan and the Captain aren't
+Odysseus is married to Penelope whereas Mulan and the Captain aren't.
+There aren't many other notable differences.

 ## The Threshold Guardian(s)

-- The threshold guardians in Odyssey are the Lotus Eaters

-    - They test Odysseus' strength and ability to problem solve by making his men forget about home.

-- The threshold guardians in Mulan are the ancestors

-    - They conform to the archetype as they are not real people and guide Mushu to help Mulan
+The threshold guardians play the role of those that make sure the hero is ready to enter the Special World.
+The threshold guardians in the Odyssey are the Lotus Eaters, who test Odysseus' strength and ability to problem solve by making his men forget about home.
+The threshold guardians in Mulan are the ancestors, who conform to their archetype by not being real people and guiding Mushu to help Mulan.

 ## Similarities

-- In Mulan, the threshold guardians want to bring her back to not fight for the war

-- In comparison, the Lotus Eaters are native to their land and help the Odyssey crew with the 'lotus' fruits
+In Mulan, the threshold guardians want to bring her back to not fight for the war.
+In comparison, the Lotus Eaters are native to their land and help the Odyssey crew with the 'lotus' fruits.

 ## The Tricker